Adds SourceGear Vault VCS support. Was bundled with TeamCit versions from 5.1 to 2019.2.

-To configure repository sources labeling please refer to the corresponding section in TeamCity online documentation.
+To configure repository sources labeling, please refer to the corresponding section in the TeamCity online documentation.

 Only server-side checkout is supported.
-Personal builds (remote run and pre-tested commit) are not yet supported in any of the IDE.
+Personal builds (remote run and pre-tested commit) are not yet supported.

 The file can be modified without application restart.

-These problems are related to Vault Java API (that TeamCity uses to communicate with Vault server) and can't be fixed on the TeamCity side.
+These problems are related to the Vault Java API (that TeamCity uses to communicate with Vault server) and cannot be fixed on the TeamCity side.

 They should be redirected to SourceGear Vault team via http://support.sourcegear.com/.

-We workaround some of the problems in TeamCity SourceGear Vault plugin, but the workarounds may not work with all Vault versions:
+We workaround some of the problems in the TeamCity SourceGear Vault plugin, but the workarounds may not work with some Vault versions:

 - TeamCity >= 8.1 + Vault < 6.0

-Another workaround is to switch to TeamCity 8.0 behaviour by using custom 8.0 Vault plugin build (see attached) but this may cause the mentioned below slowness.
+Another workaround to switch to the TeamCity 8.0 behaviour by using a custom 8.0 Vault plugin build (see attached) but this may cause the slowness mentioned below.